Unique biomass handling capabilities: Systems that serve the entire supply chain

 Maximizing safe material handling

 Especially when contained, biomass comes with the inherent safety concerns of spontaneous combustion.
-Biomass-handling systems must be able to mitigate the risks associated with containment.
+Biomass handling systems and biomass processing equipment must be able to mitigate the risks associated with containment.
 They must also ensure minimal cargo degradation.
 This preserves the quality of the shipment and minimizes dust creation, therefore reducing fire and explosion risks.

 Bruks Siwertell has decades of experience handling hazardous materials, which has been used to develop safety systems for biomass handling.
 These meet CE conformity regulations and the latest ATEX directive relating to the control of explosive atmospheres.